vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/cis-benchmark/cis-benchmark.md

 | WARN
 | 5.1.8.
 Limit use of the Bind, Impersonate and Escalate permissions in the Kubernetes cluster
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.1.9.
 Minimize access to create persistent volumes
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.1.10.
 Minimize access to the proxy sub-resource of nodes
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.1.11 Minimize access to the approval sub-resource of `certificatesigningrequests` objects
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.1.12.
 Minimize access to webhook configuration objects
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.1.13.
 Minimize access to the service account token creation
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 4+| **5.2.
 Pod Security Standards**

 | WARN
 | 5.2.1.
 Ensure that the cluster has at least one active policy control mechanism in place
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.2.2.
 Minimize the admission of privileged containers
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.2.3.
 Minimize the admission of containers wishing to share the host process ID namespace
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.2.4.
 Minimize the admission of containers wishing to share the host IPC namespace
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.2.5.
 Minimize the admission of containers wishing to share the host network namespace
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.2.6.
 Minimize the admission of containers with `allowPrivilegeEscalation`
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.2.7.
 Minimize the admission of root containers
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.2.8.
 Minimize the admission of containers with the `NET_RAW` capability
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.2.9.
 Minimize the admission of containers with added capabilities
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.2.10.
 Minimize the admission of containers with capabilities assigned
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.2.11.
 Minimize the admission of Windows HostProcess containers
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.2.12.
 Minimize the admission of HostPath volumes
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.2.13.
 Minimize the admission of containers which use HostPorts
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 4+| **5.3.
 Network Policies and CNI**

 | PASS
 | 5.3.1.
 Ensure that the CNI in use supports NetworkPolicies
 | Manual
-| Поддерживается
+| Supported

 | WARN
 | 5.3.2.
 Ensure that all Namespaces have NetworkPolicies defined
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 4+| **5.4.
 Secrets Management**

 | WARN
 | 5.4.1.
 Prefer using Secrets as files over Secrets as environment variables
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.4.2.
 Consider external secret storage
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 4+| **5.5.
 Extensible Admission Control**

 | WARN
 | 5.5.1.
 Configure Image Provenance using ImagePolicyWebhook admission controller
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 4+| **5.7.
 General Policies**

 | WARN
 | 5.7.1.
 Create administrative boundaries between resources using namespaces
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.7.2.
 Ensure that the `seccomp` profile is set to `docker/default` in your Pod definitions
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.7.3.
 Apply SecurityContext to your Pods and Containers
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings

 | WARN
 | 5.7.4.
 The default namespace should not be used
 | Manual
-| Зависит от настроек окружения пользователем
+| Depends on the user's environment settings
 |===

 {/cut}